C H U R C H R E F O R M S E R I E S

 - Symbolic representation.
 When you dream of brothers, sisters, cousins, etc., they are many times symbolic of interchangeable family members with similar characteristics that you’ll soon interact with.
 If you dream of dead folks, they are definitely symbolic of people with similar characteristics such as nationality, race, family relation, etc. If you dream of actors, they could be symbolic of other actors you are fans of or people in the entertainment business in general.

 - Patterns.
 Try to detect patterns – for instance, a dream with a recurring dog.
 A gentle dog might very well be a project dear to your heart that you’ve been faithfully working on.
 However, if the dog is rabid, it might represent someone – or the symbolic composite of various individuals – who’s been repeatedly antagonistic, and whom you might have referred to – in your heart of hearts – as a “dog” or as an “animal”.
-However, if you prefer cats, God might just replace the dog image with a cat.🙂
+However, if you prefer cats, God might just replace the dog image with a cat. 🙂

 - Mundane glimpses.
 Don’t forget that dreams are not only symbolic, but most often than not are about quite mundane things.
 A dream in which you squash a cockroach could very well mean that you’ll probably be squashing a spider or blasting ants with bug spray or… squashing a cockroach.
-You might also dream of cleaning your bedroom or bathroom, especially if God is trying to hint at something.😉 Still, even these mundane dreams will be full of symbolism.
+You might also dream of cleaning your bedroom or bathroom, especially if God is trying to hint at something. 😉 Still, even these mundane dreams will be full of symbolism.

 - Layered episode.
 At times, divers future events will fuse into one dream.
 It’s like looking at a stack of transparent pancakes from above.

 - Clear as a bell.
 On the very rare occasion, God might give you a dream with a very clear view of the future and with no symbolism, to boot.
 It’s His way of helping you cope with a major upcoming event.
-But whatever that event may be, always take it in stride and apply biblical principles.
+Whatever that event may be, always take it in stride and apply biblical principles.
 After all, you might be wrong.
 So be wise.

 - Description.
 Every detail is important.
 Therefore, stay faithful to your dreams as you describe them in your journal, especially those dreams you feel are so symbolic they must mean something.